tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

   - Test user login flow
   - Test protected route access
   - Verify role-based access control
-- [ ] Create two layout. for auth user and not auth user.
+- [x] Create two layout. for auth user and not auth user.
   - if user is logged in then he will redirect to authenticated layout. and cannot access non auth layout and vise versa.
   - in the authenticated layout, create a responsive sidebar for menus and sub-menus. and header also.
+- [ ] Improve sidebar
+  - add toggle button to make sidebar make small and large. in small screens only show the icons of the menu. in large screen show icon and name of menu
+  - add icon for each menu
+  - add active state for selected menu
+  - add sub-menus for each menu
+  - add collapse/expand functionality for sub-menus

 ## Week 2: Core Product Management

 ### Goals:

 - Implement product CRUD operations
 - Create product management UI
 - Set up product database schema

 ### Tasks:

 - [x] Design product database schema
   - Define product model with fields: name, category, brand, price, stock, description, image
   - Implement Mongoose schema validation